lucmaki/MMA-Meta/index.md

 <a href="#" onclick="window.open('/graphs/cumul_earnings_eval_bets.html', 'newwindow'); return false;"><img src="/imgs/cumul_earnings_eval_bets.png"></a>

-Our precision-oriented model with feature selection led to an increase in earnings of around 8%, compared to only tuning hyperparameters.
+Our precision-oriented model with feature selection led to an increase in earnings of around 8%, compared to only tuning hyperparameters, and is 45% more efficient than a 0-yied model that predicts randomly.

 # Conclusion